-- Overall programme status: Amber - 2.
+- 1. Overall programme status: Amber - 2.
 The programme is part of the overall approach to MTFP - 3.
-17 of 712 products are at risk or off track - 4.
-Resourcing remains a challenge particularly in the Service Alignment workstream, however work is under way to understand where these pressures are greatest and agree a solution.
+Resourcing remains a challenge particularly in the Service Alignment workstream, however work continues to understand where these pressures are greatest and solutions being put in place now.

-Ask of Implementation Board:
+Ask of Scrutiny:

-- To review and note the scorecard - To review and note the programme budet
+• To review and note the scorecard